-Teidearu, Tenno (University of Tartu, EST); Estonian National Museum
+Teidearu, Tenno (University of Tartu, EST)

-Wearing crystal gemstones is popular and widespread practice in contemporary New (Age) Spirituality.
-People wear gemstones in a form of pendant, bracelet, necklace, earring, ring, jewelry or carry gems with them in a bad or a pocket.
-Often people wear gemstones constantly over a long period of time, they carry gems with them across spatial, temporal and personal dimensions of their life.
+Wearing crystal gemstones is a popular practice in contemporary New (Age) Spirituality.
+People wear gemstones in a form of pendant, bracelet, necklace, earring, ring, jewelry or just a gemstone in a bag or a pocket.
+Often people wear gemstones constantly over a long period of time, this is a practice of everyday life.

 The practice can be viewed as part of material religion of new spirituality and analysed in the perspective of material culture studies.
 Followed by this perspective I study the mutual relationship between humans and gemstones.
-Also, it is a practise of everyday religion and vernacular religion.
-My informants buy and wear gems to deal with personal issues and difficulties in everyday life.
-A gem by itself does not solve difficulties, by wearing gemstones people support their personalities and personal qualities to cope with contraries in life.
-This is a process of objectification, in this dynamic process gemstones are used to develope and enrich a person and her/his capacities (see also Miller 1987).
+Also, it is a practise of everyday religion (Ammerman 2007) and vernacular religion (Primiano 1995), as it is deeply connected with everyday life.
+My informants buy and wear gems to deal with personal issues and difficulties in everyday life, and to support their personalities and personal qualities.
+This is linked to a process of objectification, in this dynamic process gemstones are used to develope and enrich a person and her/his capacities (see also Miller 1987).
 Wearing gemstones is a process of (re)creating personhood.
-Gems are biographical objects, that are interweaved with owner's biography and personality, and relating to a biographical object is to be related to one's self (see Hoskins 1998).
-Also, gemstones and persons are entangled and mutually dependent on the basis of emotions and practices (see Hodder 2012).
-By wearing and moving together with gems, people act together with gemstones in various situations and environments in everyday life.
+Gemstones are biographical objects, that are interweaved with owner's biography and personality, and relating to a biographical object is to be related to one's self (see Hoskins 1998).
+Also, gemstones and persons are entangled and mutually dependent on the basis of emotions and practices (Hodder 2012).

 In the phenomenological perspective, physical and sensory experience of wearing gems mediates closeness and intimacy with gemstones (see Olsen 2006).
 Many of my informants feel that gemstones are like their good friends and companions.
-Also, in spiritual interpretation, gems need to be close to one's body to have an effect.
 Gemstones are seen as object-persons to relate with (see Harvey 2012).
 From the ontological perspective on material culture, meanings and concepts are identical to objects, and the aim is to think through things (Henare et al. 2007).
 Following this methodology I have adopted emic term "my stone" that refers to singular gemstones my interviewees wore and had a deep emotional and personal relationship with.
-For many of my informants these gems are part of themselves, or the extention of the self (see Clark & Chambers 2009 [1998]).
+For many of my informants these gems are part of themselves, or the extention of the self (Clark & Chambers 2009 [1998]).
+This experience is intimate, emotional and physical.
 People carry and are carried by gemstones in their everyday life.